MJRML/Healthcare-Analytics-SQL-Project-Medical-Insurance-Data/README.md

 ## Analysis Queries

-Below are the 15 SQL queries implemented in `analysis_queries.sql`:
+Below are the 15 SQL queries implemented in `analysis_queries.md`:

 | # | Query | Description |
 |---|-------|--------------|